 However, if you publish a useful and interesting nonfiction book, and can get a good mailing list, then the campaign might work.

 I’ve use VistaPrint for cards (not for cards touting books, however).
-VistaPrint will sell you very nice color cards for as little as a 20 cents each, even in quantities as small as 50.
+VistaPrint will sell you very nice color cards for just 20 cents each even in quantities as small as 100.
+In larger quantities, the price can drop to less than a nickel per card!

 Keep in mind that the response rate to direct mail pieces is usually less than 5%, often much less.
-And, starting today, you'll have to pay 33 cents to mail each card -- even the 98% that don't sell books.
+And, you'll have to pay 35 cents to mail each card—even the 98% that don't sell books.

 If you are convinced that cards can be useful, they must be part of a multifaceted marketing campaign, and ideally should arrive while other strong publicity is going on.